 Abstract- This paper presents Autonomous Submarine Université du Québec à Trois-Rivières (ASUQTR) team's competition strategy and design decisions for its second participation in the Robosub event.
 It will discuss the progress achieved within the hardware, software, testing and management aspects of the project.
 These improvements are the core of the team's creative and engineering process.
-Therefore, they will be described to showcase how they participate in applying ASUQTR's competition strategy.
-Being a small team with limited budget, ASUQTR aims to design most of their hardware/software with optimized costs and simple yet effective concepts.
+Therefore, they will be described to showcase how they participate in applying ASUQTR's competition strategy.ASUQTR aims to design most of their hardware/software with optimized costs and simple vet effective concepts.
 Thus, every subsystem is implemented to score competition points reliably and modestly while avoiding complexity in development.
-An example of such an implementation is the linear quadratic regulator (LQR) control algorithm for navigation, which allows simple and fast configuration.
+An example of such an implementation is the linear quadratic regulator (LOR) control algorithm navigation, which allows simple for and fast configuration.
 To achieve further complexity, each architectural submodule is carefully designed with modularity in mind.
-This allows to easily increment/decrement the AUV without breaking the system.
-This modularity is mandatory for efficient management within the team and the project scope (scalability, members turnover, educational context, etc.).
+This allows to easily increments/decrements the AUV without breaking the system.
+This modularity is mandatory for efficient management within the team and the project scope (scaleability, members turnover, educational context, etc.).

-Keywords-AUV, ASUQTR, RoboSub Competition
+Keywords- AUV, ASUQTR, RoboSub Competition